Is Nipple Hair Normal For Women? Everything You Need To Know About Nip Growth And Removal

 There's not a ton of information out there about nipple hair on women.
 And god knows I looked — because a few years ago, at the tender age of 29, my previously silky-smooth nips suddenly sprouted three black, wiry, pube-like strands of hair (two on the right and one on the left, in case you'd like to draw a technically accurate nude portrait of me).
 I freaked the hell out — even though several of my friends and I had spent the past few years commiserating about our chin hairs, joking that they made us witches and gave us secret powers, I didn't feel like I could talk to anyone about my three new below-the-blouse friends.
 What if I was the only person who had them?
 I felt completely alone (except for my nipple hairs, of course, who are always good company).

+It turns out that, according to some experts, nipple hair on women is extremely common.
 But if it's so common, why do we know so little about it?
 And why are we so embarrassed about it?
 Here's what you need to know about this perfectly normal phenomenon.

 Is There Something Wrong With My Body If I Have Nipple Hair?